Free field realisation of boundary vertex algebras for Abelian gauge theories in three dimensions: Further examples of free field realisation

 where

 which we can now rewrite in our new variables as

 So indeed, we have $J_\Psi$ acting as the additional Heisenberg current compared to the free field realisation of \cite{Beem:2019tfp}.

 More generally it can be verified that all generators of $V_{1}(\mathfrak{psl}(N|N))$ can in fact be expressed in terms of these de-bosonised free fields.
-We therefore obtain a free-field realisation of $V_{1}(\mathfrak{psl}(N|N)$ modelled on a $T^\ast \mathbb{C}^\times \times T^\ast \mathbb{C}^{N-2}$ patch on the associated variety.
-Details of this and the comparison between the different free-field realisations is provided in Table~\ref{tab:SUN}.
+We therefore obtain a free field realisation of $V_{1}(\mathfrak{psl}(N|N)$ modelled on a $T^\ast \mathbb{C}^\times \times T^\ast \mathbb{C}^{N-2}$ patch on the associated variety.
+Details of this and the comparison between the different free field realisations is provided in Table~\ref{tab:SUN}.